Marin County Superior Court has a court-run telephonic appearance system. If your hearing is eligible for a telephonic appearance,

 day before the hearing or conference.

 The Court reserves the right to audit scheduled appearances made online.
-If the Court find that the party has made a late appearance per CRC 3.670 and a
+If the Court finds that the party has made a late appearance per CRC 3.670 and a

 false selection was made, the party will be charged the additional $30 and may be referred to collections.

-Pursuant to Rules of 3.670(k)(3), a $5 cancellation fee is to be charged if a party cancels a telephone appearance request and no
+Pursuant to California Rules of Court Rule 3.670(k)(3), a $5 cancellation fee will be charged if a party cancels a telephone appearance request and no

 telephone appearance is made.
 If the hearing or appearance is taken off calendar by the Court due to Court business, there is no charge for the telephonic appearance.

 You must cancel the original appearance date in order to receive a refund.
-All cancellations must be completed online by 8:00AM on the day of the hearing
+Cancellations for morning appearances must be completed online by 8:00AM and cancellations for afternoon appearances must be completed online by 12:00PM on the day of the hearing

 to receive a refund.
 Full refunds including the $5 cancellation fee will only be issued for cases that were cancelled or continued by the Court without being heard due to Court business